CDISNM Blog

 Medicare Supplement Open Enrollment Period A one-time-only, 6-month period when federal law allows you to buy any policy you want that’s sold in your state.
 It starts in the first month that you’re covered under Part B and you’re age 65 or older.
 During this period, you can’t be denied a policy or charged more due to past or present health problems.
 Some states may have additional open enrollment rights under state law.

-Network The facilities, providers, and suppliers your health insurer or plan has contracted with to provide health care services.
+Network The facilities, providers, and suppliers your health insurer or plan have contracted with to provide health care services.

 Out-of-pocket costs Health or prescription drug costs that you must pay on your own because they are not covered by Medicare or other insurance.